Optimizing Nutrient and Water Management for Organic Mixed Vegetable Production Systems

 • Cover crops and cash crops (marketable and total aboveground) were harvested and analyzed for nutrient concentrations.

-• After preliminary analysis of results from the first year of trials, we reached out to growers to share results and get their feedback.
-After this discussion, Hammock Hollow decided to not continue with a second year of the trial, given issues in growing sesbania and limited personnel to maintain the experiment at the farm.
+After preliminary analysis of first year results, we reached out to growers to share results.
+After this discussion, Hammock Hollow decided not to continue for a second year, given issues in growing sesbania and limited personnel to maintain the experiment.
 In contrast, Siembra Farm and Frog Song decided to replicate the first year of trials, using cabbage as a cash crop again - the original plan was to use squash, but both farmers thought growing cabbage again would provide more meaningful results.
+Hence, we completed another round of trials using the same plots as before (Siembra) or new plots (Frog Song).
+At both locations, a similar sampling scheme was used for water monitoring (sensors, flowmeters), weeds and nematodes, and soil analyses, along with sampling for cover crops and cash crops.
+Deep soil coring was conducted after harvest in winter/spring of 2023.

-• After final analysis of results from both years of the trials, we will reach out to growers to share results and outcomes from the full experiment.
+• As final data analysis and manuscript writing is still ongoing for both sites, we will reach out to growers to share results and outcomes from the full experiment once data analysis and writing is completed, during the summer of 2024.

 Objective 3